 (ii) in relation to Party B: Not Applicable

-(b) “Specified Transaction” shall have the meaning specified in Section 14 of this Agreement save that Section 14.
+(b) “Specified Transaction” shall have the meaning specified in Section 14 of this Agreement.

 (c) The “Cross Default” provisions of Section 5(a)(vi) will apply to both parties subject to amendment by adding at the end thereof the following words:

-“and in either case, the other party determines in good faith that it has reasonable grounds to conclude that the performance by the Defaulting Party of its financial obligations hereunder is endangered.”
+“and in either case, the other party determines in good faith that it has reasonable grounds to conclude that the performance by the Defaulting Party of its financial obligations hereunder is endangered, provided that for the purposes of determining the conditions precedent set forth in Paragraph 4(a) of the Credit Support Annex only, the amended language set forth herein shall not apply for the purposes of determining on the Event of Default under Section 5(a)(vi).
+[Subject to head office approval.]”

 With regard to Party A, “Threshold Amount” means 1% of its shareholders’ equity (i.e., the sum of capital and disclosed reserves as reported in the most recently published annual audited consolidated financial statements of Deutsche Bank AG.)